A guide to Septic Tank Problems and Causes

 3. Not complying with regulations on annual servicing.

 This seems like common sense and in fact, it is.
 If you do not look after your tank then it may fail prematurely.
 It is like servicing your car.
+Septic Tanks are relatively simple and if an internal part has failed it is likely we will be able to identify this and replace.

 4. Inappropriate soakaway/drainage field installation for the ground type you have.

+Your Septic Tank mauy discharge to a soakaway.
+If the Soakaway is not big enough then the tank cannot discharge enough effluent.
+This will lead to the system backing up.
 For example, many installers do not undertake percolation tests so the soakaway may not be big enough.
 Another common issue is where installers have installed a regular soakaway in heavy clay, the effluent does not soakaway.

 5. A poorly installed Soakaway/Drainage field.